 A Research Review is equivalent to one unit of Further Work, and consists of a review (of 3000 words max.) on some area of physics, approved in advance.
-Such a review must have a Supervisor.
-In about the sixth week of the Lent Term supervisors will organise a meeting at which students will have the chance to present their interim work to other students working on reviews in similar areas and their supervisors.
+Such a review will be supervised, typically by an academic member of staff, and the offered topics will be available via the TIS.
+In about the sixth week of the Lent Term supervisors will organise a meeting at which students will have the chance to present their interim work to other students working on reviews in similar areas.
 As well as providing a chance to obtain feedback this should ultimately raise the standard of the submitted work.
 You receive 5% of the available marks for the Research Review for giving the presentation (irrespective of its quality).
 Research Reviews are assessed by two staff members.
-The assessment includes a short oral examination early in the Easter Term.
-This examination will usually begin with a short oral presentation.
+The assessment includes a viva early in the Easter Term that will usually begin with a short oral presentation.